Aresius423/WTFormsValidation/README.md

 | Custom validators | ❌      | ❌        | ❌          |               |          |                   |
 | Custom errors     | ❌⁴     | ✔️         | ✔️           |               |          |                   |

 ¹ These libraries have built-in support for e-mail and URL validation, but you can choose to use the WTFormsValidation's regex validators instead.
-Defaults to built-in, unless that requires WTFormsValidation to change the field's type (in the case of YairEO)
+Defaults to built-in, unless that requires WTFormsValidation to change the field's type (in the case of YairEO and Bouncer.js)
 ² Same behaviour as DataRequired
 ³ Due to a bug in YairEO, only fields marked as required are validated, so currently this should have no effect
 ⁴ With YairEO currently you can only override the default messages